haileytapia/portfolio/OtherSoftware.md

 # Other
 {: .no_toc }

-This subsection contains documentation I've created for miscellaneous software.
+I created the following content for miscellaneous software.
 {: .fs-6 : .fw-300 }

 - TOC